skyadav227/challenges/README.md

-# Some HTML & CSS challenges
+# Some HTML & CSS Challenges.